vincentbernat/caddy-nix/README.md

 # Flake to build Caddy with additional plugins

 Building Caddy with additional plugins is a bit complex with Nix.
-In the near future, this should become possible thanks to this [pull request][].
+In the future, this could become possible thanks to this [pull request][].
 Meanwhile, this flake proposes an alternative.

 [pull request]: https://github.com/NixOS/nixpkgs/pull/317881 "caddy: add support for compiling with Caddy modules (plugins)"